-You may think that setting it up is a hard thing to do, but it isn't really.
+You may think that setting up your photos as the screensaver is a hard thing to do, but it isn't really.
 What takes the most time—but is also the most fun—is organizing your photographs so they can be seen by the screensaver program, then editing them to look good on your desktop.

 Those of you who are already well aware of how your computer operates may not need any more than this summary of steps to take:

-- Choose a reason for using your own photos, then choose the photos you want to use.
+- Choose the photos you want to use.

-- Format the photos so they fit your screen without being cut off (usually 3x5").
+- Format them so they fit your screen without being cut off (usually 3x5").

-- Edit the photos, so they show up well when enlarged on your screen.
+- Edit them, so they show up well when enlarged on your screen.

 - Open System Preferences.
 Go to the Screen Saver page.
-Under "Source" below the photo window, choose Photo Library, then the folder you just made.
+Choose the album you want to use for screensavers.

-- From the column on the left, choose the type of movement you want for switching from photo to photo.
+- From the column on the left, choose the type of movement you'll want when the computer moves from photo to photo.